philipnilsson/Badness10k/hakyll/posts/2016-08-10-functional-patterns-monoid-morphism.markdown

 \\]

 From this result it is easy to find the number of zeroes in $100!$.
-We simply take the max of the prime frequency of 2 and 5.
+We simply take the min prime frequency for numbers 2 and 5.
 Since finding the prime factorizations up to $100$ is quickly done, this again describes an optimization.